chopmo/rasmusrn.github.io/_posts/2015-06-01-hello-world.markdown

 layout: "post"
 date:   2015-06-01 14:00:00
 ---
 I think I was 12 years old when it started.
 Somehow, I'd managed to get <a href="http://php.net">PHP</a> up'n running and made a very simple web page that asked "What is your name?"
 I typed "Rasmus" and hit enter.
 My script replied "Hi Rasmus".
 At that moment something clicked in my brain.
-I build anything with this computer-machine-thingy!
+I could build anything with this computer-machine-thingy!

 <img src="/assets/images/rainbow.jpg" style="width: 300px">